pierluigiferrari/ssd_keras/README.md

 ### Overview

-This is a Keras implementation of the SSD model architecture introduced by Wei Liu et al. in the paper [SSD: Single Shot MultiBox Detector](https://arxiv.org/abs/1512.02325).
+This is a Keras port of the SSD model architecture introduced by Wei Liu et al. in the paper [SSD: Single Shot MultiBox Detector](https://arxiv.org/abs/1512.02325).

 Ports of the trained weights of all the original models are provided below.
 This implementation is accurate, meaning that both the ported weights and models trained from scratch produce the same mAP values as the respective models of the original Caffe implementation (see performance section below).